jqtran50/jqtran50.github.io/README.md

-# jqtran50.github.io
+# jimmyqtran.github.io

-Part of a group project to redesign AZLyrics for a web design course at UC Berkeley
+Part of a final project to create a working website incorporating the basics of HTML, CSS, and JavaScript.
+Ultimately, the project is being used as a the landing page for OneYearTransfer, a website serving to assist prospective transfer students navigate the UC transfer admission process.